spiral/docs/orm/basics.md

 }
 ```

-Following technique will provide you ablity perform migrations in a more contol fashion.
+Following technique will provide you only generate migrations based on ORM schema changes and run them manually.

 > Any help of creating such module will be appreciated.
 Once such module/code will be created it will be treaded as default behaviour for ORM schema syncronization.